 It's only been a couple weeks since you've started looking for a place to live next year, but time is ticking and you're becoming nervous.
 Soon you're desperately avoiding being homeless next year, or worse – living in PCV.

 After you find a place on Craigslist, you start imagining your life next year.
 The bedrooms are huge and the house is super close to campus.
 Life there would be perfect.
-You've already dropped $30 on the application fee, organized all your roommates, skipped an important class to see the place, and didn't study for a test to get everyone's applications together just so that the landlord would consider your group.
+You've already paid the application fee, organized all your roommates, skipped an important class to see the place, and didn't study for a test to get everyone's applications together just so that the landlord would consider your group.
 Your hopes are high, and you're sure you made a great impression on the landlord.

 As you're sitting in your English lecture (clearly ignoring lecture material), you get an email from the landlord.
 Your face lights up, and you immediately block out whatever else is going on.
 "This is it!" you think to yourself.